 Call to Action: Support Education & Workforce Development Bills Pending in the Appropriations Committee!

 Please join our advocacy efforts to support education and workforce bills pending before the Appropriations Committee!
-The hearing will take place Friday, May 23, 2025, upon adjournment of session (session begins at 9:00 am).
+The hearing will take place Friday, August 29, 2025, upon adjournment of the session (session begins at 9:00 am).

-View the livestream Assembly hearing here and the Senate hearing here.
+View the livestream Assembly committee hearings here and the Senate committee hearings here

 Provided below is a list of pending bills and brief descriptions, along with links to the full bill text and fact sheets.
 You will also find a link to advocacy tools with letter templates, sample emails, phone call scripts, and social media posts you can modify and use.